genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 ![42ShareLim.png](doc-odm-user-guide/images/42ShareLim.png)
 <figcaption>Owners can share studies only with groups they are members of</figcaption>

-!!! info
-    If you are not an owner, you can browse the owner and the groups it is shared within **More info** and request the owner to share it.
-If the owner is unavailable, a new owner can be assigned using a script by an administrator.

 In ODM, user permissions are a fundamental part of managing access and actions within the system.
 By carefully assigning these permissions, organizations can control who has access to different functionalities and data.
 The correct configuration of these permissions not only facilitates smooth workflow but also enhances data security.
 Understanding the roles, capabilities, and permissions is essential for effective data management and collaboration.